Behind every parcel delivery is an extraordinary story of people, technology, and partnerships

 Multiple factors must be considered when planning, scheduling, managing, optimizing, and recovering legally compliant crew assignments and rosters.
 In addition to covering the baseline, crew satisfaction is important at FedEx.
 So, we have a bidding system that in some instances allows pilots to select preferred destinations, schedules, and even factor-in desired time off.
 Within this context, intelligent, predictive, and highly automated technology is critical to connecting all the dots to ensure efficient operational performance.

 Yet, the multipliers to success beyond robust technology are the trusted partnerships you forge with committed people.
 In today's complex and fast-paced technology-driven world, it's no longer just about pushing existing company products and services.
 It's about genuinely trying help customers resolve evolving needs over time.
 This is what long-standing and trusted partnerships are built upon.
 And this is what has allowed us to continue pushing the boundaries of crew management excellence and innovation since teaming up with AD OPT in 1998.

 *Note: AD OPT is an IBS Software company.

-Richard Lewis has 35 years' experience in airline flight operations management and is currently Managing Director of Crew Planning, Crew Scheduling and Flight Coordination at FedEx Express.
-He recently evolved the FedEx Fatigue Risk Management Plan as a Technical Fellow and has represented the airline on the IATA FRMS Task Force, at the CAA, A4A, and the FAR117 ARC.
-Richard is a graduate of Western Michigan University.
+The late Richard Lewis accumulated 35 years' experience in airline flight operations management and was Managing Director of Crew Planning, Crew Scheduling and Flight Coordination in his most recent role at FedEx Express.
+He was responsible for evolving the FedEx Fatigue Risk Management Plan as a Technical Fellow and represented the airline on the IATA FRMS Task Force, at the CAA, A4A, and the FAR117 ARC.
+Richard was a graduate of Western Michigan University.